vmware-tanzu/tanzu-dev-portal/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to the Tanzu Develoepr Center!
+Thanks for your interest in contributing to the Tanzu Developer Center!

 You may contribute content by creating a branch (or fork) and submitting a pull request.
 Content should be written in Markdown with metadata included in the